The 20 Best Major Depression Doctors Near Me in Washington, US

 Offers Telehealth

-Benjamin Pe is a Psychiatrist in Richland, Washington.
+Benjamin Pe is a Psychiatrist practicing medicine in Richland, Washington.
 Dr. Pe is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Schizophrenia, Bipolar Disorder (BPD), and Schizoaffective Disorder.
-Dr. Pe is currently accepting new patients.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Schizophrenia, Bipolar Disorder (BPD), and Schizoaffective Disorder.

 Distinguished in Major Depression